 - Birth control pills prescribed by a doctor

-- Braille books and magazines used by a visually-impaired person
+- Braille books and periodicals used by a person who is visually impaired

-- Diet, special.
-When prescribed by a doctor, you can deduct the extra cost of purchasing special food to alleviate a specific medical condition
+- Diet food, when prescribed by a doctor to alleviate a specific medical condition

 - Doctor or physician expenses

-- Eye surgery, such as Lasik or a similar procedure, when it is not for cosmetic purposes only
+- Eye surgery, such as LASIK or a similar procedure

 - Laboratory fees